P.O. Box 1268, Raleigh, NC 27602

 Announcements

-• 2023 Membership Dues - You can pay for your 2023 anytime.
+• 2025 Membership Dues - You can pay for your 2025 dues on line today.
 The promo code for free webinars is included in your confirmation email of your paid dues.
-Click on this link to pay now if you are not registering for this webinar.
+Click on this link to pay now if you are not already registering for this webinar.

 • The Raleigh Engineers Club is continuing to offer free webinars to their members.
-The non-member webinar fee is $10.
-Webinars will be offered until it is deemed safe to return to our lunch meetings.
+The non-member webinar fee is $10 + taxes and fees.